TheBacktester/strategy/index.md

+## Update of 23th Feb.
+2022:
+Both strategies dropped in beginning of February, I restarted the Shortterm-Gains-Strategy today.
+The Longterm-Gains-Strategy is still running since 20th Nov.
+2021.

 ## Update of 20th Nov.
 2021:
 I already started the strategy in March 2021, but paused in June 2021 to rework the strategy.
 The strategy is now reworked and is live at the 29th Nov.
 2021